Maxrainyx/Maxrainyx/README.md

 👋 Hi, I’m @Maxrainyx
-🌱 I’m currently learning Python at SkiiFactory, INTPY.
+🌱 I’m currently learning Python at SkillFactory, INTPY.
 I'm going to be a developer 😎 You can reach me using e-mail: maxrainy@gmail.com, telegram: @maxrainy or LinkedIn: linkedin.com/in/maxrainy/

 <!---